codeface-io/SwiftObserver/README.md

 }
 ```

-The receiver retains the observer's observations.
+The receiver keeps the observer's observations alive.
 The observer just holds on to it strongly.

 #### Notes on Observers

-* For a message receiving closure to be called, the `Observer` must still be alive.
+* For a message receiving closure to be called, the `Observer`/`Receiver` must still be alive.
 There's no awareness after death in memory.
-* An `Observer` can do multiple simultaneous observations of the same `Observable`, starting each via the mentioned `observe(...)` function.
+* An `Observer` can do multiple simultaneous observations of the same `Observable`, for example by calling `observe(...)` multiple times.
 * You can check wether an observer is observing an observable via `observer.isObserving(observable)`.

 ### Observables